Signs of Suicide Ideation Aren't Always Easy to Spot — Experts Share What to Look Out For

 Signs That Someone Is Struggling With Suicidal Ideation

-"Sometimes a friend will tell you that they are considering suicide, and other times, changes in their behavior may let you know that they are struggling," Fatima Watt, PsyD, director of behavioral health services at Franciscan Children's in Massachusetts, told POPSUGAR.
+"Sometimes a friend will tell you that they're considering suicide, and other times, changes in their behavior may let you know that they are struggling," Fatima Watt, PsyD, director of behavioral health services at Franciscan Children's in Massachusetts, tells POPSUGAR.
 Watch for these potential red flags:

 - Talking about wanting to die or kill themselves, or having no reason to live